UMAprotocol/UMIPs/UMIPs/umip-23.md

 ## Security Considerations

 There are concerns around using DeFi Pulse data as the primary source for determining price feeds.

+1) DeFi Pulse alone is not decentrailized enough
+2) DeFi Pulse is not fully transparent in how they calculate TVL
+3) DeFi Pulse is fairly arbitrarily choosing what platforms to include in their calculation

+In the future it may be benificial for the UMA comminity to develop our own, more transparent and decentralized calculation of TVL.

+On the other hand, DeFi Pulse's TVL metric is so commonly refrenced in larger crypto community that, for many, their metric definies TVL.
+For that reason, even if we do decide to develop our own TVL All metric, the market may still see the need for a DeFiPulseTVL_ALL derivative that tokenizes DeFi Pulse's calculations.

 If DeFi Pulse suspends their api service a new price feed source will have to be determined.
-The Graph and Dune Analytics offer alternatives for independent measurements but the values which are arrived at may be considerably different from Defi Pulse.
+The Graph and Dune Analytics offer alternatives for independent measurements.
+Taking a median value was considered but due to the lack of standardization of the metric, values between DeFi Pulse, Graph, and Dune were often more than an order of magnitude apart.
+Appropriate scallings could be applied in the future with the development of a UMA comminity TVL metric.

+There are likely some security considerations around using a price feed that is available with an hourly granularity.
+Contract creators should likely specify longer liquidation and withdrawal liveness times to allow for prices to be accurately reported.
+There could be large jumps in price resulting from the 1 hour lag that could result in unexpected liquidations for token sponsors.